hidao80/qr_gen/README.md

 # QR Code Generator

 Generate QR codes for free writing, URLs, Wifi settings and contacts (vCard format) for iPhone and Android.

+The "Copy URL" button allows you to copy a URL with URL parameters to the clipboard that specifies what you are currently typing.